Zdeněk Koukal

-Zdeněk Koukal (born 14 March 1984) is a Czech football player currently playing for FC Viktoria Plzeň.
+Zdeněk Koukal (born 14 March 1984) is a Czech coach and former football player.

 Koukal is a son of a former footballer, who played for Bohemians Prague.
 He started his football career in Germany, where his father was playing at that time.
 Since 1993, he played for Bohemians Prague.
 During subsequent years, he several times changed his teams.
 He played for Czech 2.
-Liga teams and Gambrinus liga sides FK Teplice and FK Viktoria Žižkov.
+Liga teams and Czech First League sides FK Teplice and FK Viktoria Žižkov.
 In 2010, Koukal was transferred to FC Baník Ostrava.